luke-tsx/lithia/CONTRIBUTING.md

 ## How Has This Been Tested?

-Describe the tests you ran and how to reproduce them
+Describe the tests you ran and how to reproduce them:

+- [ ] Tested with `examples/1-basic-api`
+- [ ] Tested hot reload functionality
+- [ ] Tested Lithia Studio integration
+- [ ] Tested with `lithia@canary` in a real project

 ## Checklist